francesco-dorati/affordance-dinov2/README.md

 deployment).

 ## License and acknowledgements

+Released under the [MIT License](LICENSE).
+If you use this work, please cite via the metadata in [`CITATION.cff`](CITATION.cff) (GitHub renders this as a "Cite this repository" button at the top of the page).

 Built on the [UMD Part Affordance Dataset](http://users.umiacs.umd.edu/~amyers/part-affordance-dataset/) (Myers et al., 2015) and Meta AI's [DINOv2](https://github.com/facebookresearch/dinov2)